Yadira44/Pitcher-Game-Score/README.md

 # Pitcher-Game-Score-Calculator
-This Python program calculates a pitcher's game score based on the users-provided stats
+This Python program calculates a pitcher's game score based on the users-provided stats.
+The GSC equation used for this app is the updated version by Tom Tango.

 ## Features
 - Interactive user input